Jimwi/ilets_words/day6/1 20210825_fa_01_transcript.md

 GROSS: Should we insert another warning here that with some drugs, including alcohol, slowly decreasing the amount might be the most advisable thing?
 And maybe it's best to consult a doctor or a professional before figuring out what your plan is.

 LEMBKE: Yeah.
 There are certain drugs like alcohol or drugs like benzodiazepines, anti-anxiety drugs like Xanax and Valium or drugs like opioids, where you may not want to abruptly stop using them because you could go into a life-threatening withdrawal.
 And really, for anybody who's listening, you should consult a professional before making these interventions.

-GROSS: Let's take another short break here.
-If you're just joining us, my guest is Dr. Anna Lembke, author of the new book "Dopamine Nation: Finding Balance In The Age Of Indulgence."
-We'll be right back.
-This is FRESH AIR.

-(SOUNDBITE OF THE MOUNTAIN GOATS SONG, "PEACOCKS")

-GROSS: This is FRESH AIR.
-Let's get back to my interview with Dr. Anna Lembke, author of the new book "Dopamine Nation."
-It's about the neurochemistry that explains the connection between pleasure and pain and how that applies to addiction.
-She's the medical director of addiction medicine at Stanford University.

 Is there a difference in how addictive behavior or addictive substances operate in the brains of, say, teenagers as opposed to adults?